full-elevator/FFTdraw/README.md

 After the inputs are processed, a Matplotlib window with two subplots will pop up.
 In the subplots:
 * Left click to add a data point;
 * Right click to add a solitary peak;
+* Press "r" or "(" to smoothen the real part curve;
+* Press "i" or ")" to smoothen the imaginary part curve;
 * Enter to hear the sound.

 # Technical details